-Alexis Bergantz is Lecturer in French Studies at RMIT University in the School of Global, Urban and Social Sciences.
+Dr Alexis Bergantz is a Lecturer in Global & Language Studies in the School of Global, Urban and Social Studies

-- Committee Member of the Institute for the Study of French Australian Relations (ISFAR)
+- Co-chair of the Research Committee of the Institute for the Study of French-Australian Relations

 - PhD (History), The Australian National University